cyfronet-hpc/hpcbursarcli/README.md

 # HPCBursarCli

-Command-lines tools for interaction with HPCBursar.
+Command-line tools to interact with HPCBursar.

 # Installation requirements